ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

                             cells_bytes: Sequence[Vector[Bytes32, FIELD_ELEMENTS_PER_CELL]],
                             proofs_bytes: Sequence[Bytes48]) -> bool:
     """
-    Check multiple cell proofs.
+    Verify a set of cells, given their corresponding proofs and their coordinates (row_id, column_id) in the blob matrix.
+The list of all commitments is also provided in row_commitments_bytes.

     This function implements the naive algorithm of checking every cell individually; an efficient algorithm can be found here: https://ethresear.ch/t/a-universal-verification-equation-for-data-availability-sampling/13240